 Market and Competitive Analysis:

+A good sales playbook example will include an analysis of the competitive landscape.
 Sales teams need to have a grasp on what their own competitors are doing, and what their customers’ competitors are doing.
 Nothing can help your product’s perception more in the eyes of a potential customer than a story about how you’ve changed one of their peer’s lives for the better.

 Identifying Pain Points: